McGarvs/cs124/README.md

 * add error checking to prevent duplicate emails to be added (completed for sharing somewhat, maybe not signin yet)

 TODO: (later)
-* (Completed) allow users (who are not owners of a tasklist) delete that tasklist from their view (effectively unsharing it with themselves)
-* Based on the above, if you unshare yourself, you should be redirected to the home page
 * double check that "verify email" button works
 * Share Modal is broken: allows tabbing in the background, and can hit return to enter invalid data